openstack-infra/zuul/doc/source/admin/drivers/github.rst

       This takes a list of code reviews.
 If a code review matches the provided criteria the pull request can not be entered into the pipeline.
-It follows the same syntax as the :ref:`review pipeline requirement above <github-pipeline-require-review>`.
+It follows the same syntax as :attr:`pipeline.require.<github source>.review`